lizzard85/Dataness/Docs/DaneTemplates.md

 Attributes:
 - `table` **\*Required\*** The name of the database table, will become optional once support for views is added
-- `connection` Name of the connection to use
+- `connection` Name of the connection to use *(default: "db")*

 This tag is used to tell the generator the name of the table we want to map our entity to.

-The "coonnection" attribute is optional and can be used when you want some entities to use a specific connection, defaults to "db".
+The "connection" attribute is optional and can be used when you want some entities to use a specific connection.

 _**NOTE:** Support for database views, and entities without a table or view is coming_